pglass/cpp_maths/README.md

     make test

 ### Int.hpp ###
 `Int` is an arbitrary precision integer implemented as a list of ints.
-For example, 123456789234567890345678901 is represented as {345678901, 234567890, 123456789}.
+For example, 111111111222222222333333333 is represented as {333333333, 222222222, 111111111}.
 Then all operations are done int-by-int which is considerably faster than going digit-by-digit.
 The standard arithmetic operators and relational operators are overloaded.
 Note that `^` is exponentiation and not a bitwise xor.
 An `Int` can be constructed from a string or a long: `Int("-1234")` or `Int(-1234)`.
 Int also works with streams (`<<` and `>>`).

 ### Frac.hpp ###
 `Frac` is a fraction type -- a ratio of two Ints: `(355/113)`.
 A Frac can be constructed from two Ints, or from a string like `"-355/113"`.
-The arithmetic and relational operators are overloaded, and the following functions are provided.
+The arithmetic and relational operators are overloaded, and Frac works with streams.
+The following functions are provided as well:

 * `reciprocal()` returns the inverse
 * static function `GCD()` computes the greatest common denominator of two `Ints`
-* static function `from_double()` will produce a Frac that approximates the value of a double
+* (experimental): static function `from_double()` will produce a Frac that approximates the value of a double

 ### Mat.hpp ###
 `Mat<T>` is a two-dimensional matrix.
 Operators are overloaded for matrix-matrix, scalar-matrix operations, and equality testing.
 The following functions are provided as members: